-New research has found that opioid prescriptions for non-cancer related pain has doubled over the last 24 years.
+New research has found that opioid prescriptions for non-cancer related pain have doubled over the last 24 years.

 The data revealed that between 1991 and 2015, one in three patients were prescribed an opioid medicine and in the early studies, opioid medicines were prescribed to about 20 per cent of patients experiencing chronic pain but the later studies report rates of more than 40 per cent.

-“We noted that a higher proportion of people were prescribed a strong opioid medicine such as oxycodone compared to weak opioid pain-relieving medicines,” said lead author Dr Stephanie Mathieson, from the School of Public Health in the Faculty of Medicine and Health at the University of Sydney.
+“We noted that a higher proportion of people were prescribed a strong opioid medicine such as oxycodone compared to weak opioid pain-relieving medicines,” said lead author Dr Stephanie Mathieson, from the School of Public Health in the Faculty of Medicine and Health.

 The average age of people prescribed opioids is 55.7 years of age, however the study’s authors noted a significant evidence gap in global data.